-Cole Edick is a program associate for the Anxieties of Democracy, Media & Democracy, and Education Research programs at the Social Science Research Council.
+Cole Edick is a program coordinator for the Just Tech, Anxieties of Democracy, and Media & Democracy programs at the Social Science Research Council.
 He graduated from Harvard University with a BA in social anthropology and a secondary field in Theater, Dance & Media.
 His honors thesis, "BINJworthy: Rethinking Truth as Authenticity in a Boston News Landscape" was an ethnography of the Boston Institute for Nonprofit Journalism, a freelance journalism incubator.
-Cole helped found Persist Brooklyn, an electoral activism group in Brooklyn, and is a regular volunteer with New Sanctuary Coalition, which assists migrants and asylum seekers navigating the immigration system in the United States.
+Cole helped found Persist Brooklyn, an electoral activism group in Brooklyn, and is a regular volunteer for New Sanctuary Coalition, which assists migrants and asylum seekers navigating the immigration system in the United States.

 Programs and Projects